 Lawn Maintenance

-See Related: How to Prevent Thatch in Your Lawn
+- How to Prevent Thatch in Your Lawn

 Soil Quality

 Expect to dethatch more often if your lawn grows on heavy clay soil that is prone to compaction, sandy soil low in organic matter, or soil with unbalanced pH.
+Such soils don’t support earthworms and soil microbes that decompose the thatch and are among the common causes of thatch buildup.

-According to Dr. Hutchens, “Soil pH can play a significant role in thatch buildup or decomposition.
-When soil pH levels are too acidic (~below 5.5), then microbial activity is hindered, and thatch is allowed to build up more rapidly because there are fewer microbes to break down the thatch.
+According to Hutchens, “Soil pH can play a significant role in thatch buildup or decomposition.
+When soil pH levels are too acidic (below 5.5), then microbial activity is hindered, and thatch is allowed to build up more rapidly because there are fewer microbes to break down the thatch.
 The same problem can occur if soil pH is too high.”

-See related: Reasons Why Soil Testing Is Important for the Lawn
+See Related: Reasons Why Soil Testing Is Important for the Lawn

 FAQ